Arab separatism in Khuzestan: 2021

 On 15 July 2021, massive riots erupted in Khuzestan fueled by water supply issues.
 Human Rights Activists News Agency (HRANA) identified 6 victims and at least 171 people arrested during the events.

 2022

-In November 2022, at 4-5 people were killed and 15 wounded in the province of Khuzestan in what Iranian state media described as a terrorist attack.
+In November 2022, at 4–5 people were killed and 15 wounded in the province of Khuzestan in what Iranian state media described as a terrorist attack.
 Two members of the Basij militia were among the dead.
 The violence erupted as Iran's ethnic Arab minority, who mostly live in Khuzestan, have joined weeks of massive protests triggered by the death Iranian woman Mahsa Amini earlier on September.

+2026

+The Ahwaz Falcons had raided an IRGC base and seized weapons without suffering casualties, as another group named the Ahwaz Freedom Brigades had announced a rebellion and called on all of Ahwaz to join the rebellion.

 Casualties

 Total estimate: 342–501 killed (1922–2020):